Death of Sanda Dia: Aftermath

 The lawyer of Dia's father requested a reconstruction of the events that led to Dia's death; his request was not granted.

-KU Leuven initially suspended the students but permitted them to resume studying later.
+KU Leuven initially suspended the students, but permitted them to resume studying later.
 The Reuzegom fraternity was disbanded after Dia's death.

 On 26 May 2023, at the Antwerp Court of Appeal, eighteen students were each found guilty of involuntary manslaughter and degrading.
 Each of the students was acquitted of other charges, including culpable neglect and administering a harmful substance causing death or illness.
 They were fined €400 each and required to do community service sentences of 200 or 300 hours each.
 The students were additionally obliged to pay damages to the Dia family, €15,000 to his father, €8,000 to his brother, and €6,000 to his stepmother.
 His mother sought and obtained damages of €1.
 Prosecutors had requested jail sentences for the perpetrators, seeking convictions of between 18 and 50 months.

 After a crowd-funding campaign, friends commissioned a mural of Dia.

 Protests against the sentencing for those that caused the death of Dia, and class-based justice occurred in Leuven, Antwerp, Brussels, Bruges and Ghent.
 "Fok Reuzegom" ("Fuck Reuzegom") was painted on a roof near the Leuven railway station.
 In the Netherlands there were protests in Rotterdam and The Hague, nearby the Belgian Embassy.
 Public commentary noted that some of the fraternity were the sons of judges and politicians and that their high social class influenced their sentence to be too lenient.

 On 22 February 2024, Belgian YouTuber Acid (Nathan Vandergunst) was convicted of cyberstalking after identifying former Reuzegom members associated with Dia's death in a June 2023 YouTube video.
 He received a three-month suspended prison sentence and a €800 fine.
-Vandergunst was additionally ordered to pay €20,000 in provisional damages to the parents of a former Reuzegom member.
+Vandergunst was additionally ordered to pay €20,000 in provisional damages to the parents of Donald de Vinck de Winnezeele, an ex-President of the fraternity.